Ambius is proud to be a core partner in the world’s firstÂ Biophilic Design Research Project.

 What is Biophilia?

 “Biophilia” relates to our innate need to connect with nature.
-There is now wider recognition of the importance of nature in workplaces.
+There is now a wider recognition of the importance of nature in workplaces.
 Hence, Biophilic Design is a fast growing trend, which encapsulates three main elements:

 - Holistic Design Strategies: Incorporating nature enables people to fulfill their need to connect with nature, even while working.